Set up any additional features on your test device. These features are optional.

 information in this cell, do so cautiously.

-After you finish setting up devices in Cisco Unified
+After you set up devices in Unified

-Communications Manager, give your users the following information:
+CM, give your users the following information:

-process is independent of Cisco Jabber.
+process is independent of Cisco Jabber for Android.

 The device name of their Cisco Dual Mode for Android device, for

-The IP address of the TFTP server.
+The IP address or FQDN of the TFTP server.

 directory.
-The username should be in the format
+The recommended username format is either

 email@example.com or the full DN format,